 The cost per extension is 1,900 baht.
-Be prepared to get quizzed in Thai by the Immigration officer, but do not sweat as the questions are usually simple, like “what is your name”, “where are you from”, “what do you like to eat”, and etc. If you’ve been coming to school on a regular basis and doing your homework, these questions are a walk in the park.
+Be prepared to get quizzed in Thai by the Immigration officer, but do not worry, as the questions are usually simple, like “what is your name”, “where are you from”, “what do you like to eat”, and etc. If you’ve been taking lessons and doing your homework, these questions are not difficult to answer.

-In most cases, you’ll get a 60 day extension if you’re able to convince the Immigration officer that you’ve been studying Thai.
-Failure to do so may result in a 30 day extension or worst case scenario, 7 days to pack up and leave.
+In most cases, you’ll get a 60-day extension if you’re able to convince the immigration officer that you’ve been studying Thai.
+Failure to do so may result in a 30-day extension, or at the worst case scenario, 7 days to pack up and leave the country.

-If you haven’t left the country during your first 90 days, your first visa extension and 90 days reporting will coincide.
-You will then have the convenience of settling both matters at Immigration on the same day.
+If you haven’t left the country during your first 90 days, your first visa extension and 90-day report will coincide.
+You will then have the convenience of settling both matters at immigration on the same day.

-Subsequently, your 90 days reporting will no longer coincide with your visa extensions.
-However, the good news is, you do not need to do the 90 days report in person.
-You can pay an agent to do it for you, or do it online if the website works (use Internet Explorer).
+Subsequently, your 90-day report will no longer coincide with your visa extensions.
+However, the good news is, you do not need to do the 90-day report in person.
+You can pay an agent to do it for you, or do it online if the website works.

-The window for reporting online is from 15 days before down until 7 days before your actual report date.
-The window for reporting at an immigration office is from 15 days before down until 7 days after your actual report date.
-IF you file a 90 day report more than 7 days after the report date, you will be fined 2000 baht.
+The window for reporting online is from 15 to 7 days before your actual report date, whereas the window for reporting at an immigration office is from 15 days before, and up to 7 days after your actual report date.
+IF you file a 90-day report more than 7 days after the report date, you will be fined 2,000 baht.

 Remember to apply for a re-entry permit if you plan to leave Thailand while on the ED visa.
 Failure to do so will result in the cancellation of your ED visa upon re-entering Thailand.

 The cost is 1,000 baht for single use, or 3,800 baht for a multiple re-entry permit.